vercel/terraform-provider-vercel/docs/data-sources/file.md

 subcategory: ""
 description: |-
   Provides information about a file on disk.
-  -> This is intended to be used with the vercel_deployment resource only.
+  This will read a single file, providing metadata for use with a vercel_deployment.
 ---

 # vercel_file (Data Source)

 Provides information about a file on disk.

--> This is intended to be used with the `vercel_deployment` resource only.
+This will read a single file, providing metadata for use with a `vercel_deployment`.

 ## Example Usage